 Television: I don't watch it often, but there have been many good shows worthy of my time over the years.
 My daughters got me hooked on The Walking Dead--a rather sober/frightening allegory of our future--only with global warming doing the damage.
 Really enjoyed the short series Stranger Things.
 Just enough scare to handle!
-Usually go to sleep listening to something from NPR like Radio Lab or Fresh Air and/or viewing a talk show like the Daily Show or Stephen Colbert now that he's back.
+And of course, I always enjoy seeing Benedict Cumberbatch as Sherlock.

 Music: Most genres--too many to list, but I make a point of seeing Bruce Cockburn when he comes to town.
 God, I love that man!
 And yes, I do like some rap.
 I'm an avid public radio fan, especially KRVM.
 David Bowie's Lazarus video made me weep; have always appreciated his immense artistry.